 Javan Pangolin Skull Replica measures 3.2 inches.
 Javan Pangolin Skull Replica is museum quality polyurethane resin cast.
+2-part skull (separate cranium and jaw).
 Known as Sunda Pangolin

 The Javan Pangolin is found throughout Southeast Asia, including Myanmar, Thailand, Cambodia, Laos, Malaysia, Singapore, Vietnam, and the islands of Borneo, Java, Sumatra and the Lesser Sunda Islands.